Canada’s Best Amusement Parks

-Photo: Sandspit Amusement Park
+Sandspit Amusement Park

-Sandspit Amusement Park, Green Gables, Prince Edward Island
+Green Gables, Prince Edward Island

 For hard proof that Prince Edward Island is one of Canada’s friendliest provinces, you needn’t look further than Sandspit Amusement Park.
 Not only is there no entry fee (though you do need to pay to go on the rides), you are actually encouraged to bring your own food (barbecue rentals are available onsite).
-Located in Green Gables, about two minutes from the Green Gables Heritage House, the province’s largest amusement park treats visitors to stunning views of Prince Edward Island National Park’s red sand beaches from the top of the park’s 70-foot Ferris wheel.
+Located in Green Gables, about two minutes from the Green Gables Heritage House, the province’s largest amusement park treats visitors to stunning views of Prince Edward Island National Park’s red sand beaches from the top of the 70-foot Ferris wheel.
 While thrill seekers will make a beeline for the Cyclone, Atlantic Canada’s largest roller roaster, the park also offers miniature golf, bumper boats, go karts and carnival games.
 Sandspit usually opens in June, corresponding with the end of the school year, and closes for the year at the beginning of September.

 Discover 10 essential experiences on the east coast of Canada.

 If you’re only able to visit one amusement park this summer, make it Canada’s Wonderland, the biggest and best of all the amusement parks in Canada.
 Whether you want a nerve-shredding thrill or to simply kick back and chill, this 300-acre park offers something for everyone.
 Adrenaline junkies can test their mettle on the park’s 16 roller coasters, including recent additions like the Yukon Striker, a 360-degree looping dive coaster, and the Leviathan, the tallest and fastest rollercoaster in Canada.
-On Leviathan, riders hit speeds of 148 kilometres per hour during an 80 degree drop (yes, that’s very nearly straight down) from 306 feet in the air.
+On Leviathan, riders hit speeds of 148 kilometres per hour on an 80-degree drop (yes, that’s very nearly straight down) from 306 feet in the air.
 After a day of games and rides, cool off at Splash Works Waterpark, where you can relax on the lazy river or take the plunge down 17 different waterslides.
 Canada’s Wonderland is open seasonally, generally from May to October.

 Here are the 10 places in Canada every Canadian needs to visit.

-Cultus Lake Adventure Park, Cultus Lake, British Columbia
+Cultus Lake, British Columbia

 A funny thing happens when you reach the very top of Cultus Lake Adventure Park‘s Cloud Buster ride.
 There, suspended on a drop platform 150 feet in the air, the butterflies in your stomach take a break while you soak in the awe-inspiring view of pristine B.C. wilderness stretching into the distance.
-But you won’t be able to keep your eyes open for long: Before you know it, you’ll be plunging down through the treetops at speeds in excess of 90 kilometres per hour.
-Boasting award-winning craftsmanship and one-of-a-kind rides and attractions for the whole family, this popular day trip from Vancouver will make you wonder why all of Canada’s amusement parks can’t be both fun and beautiful.
-The big draw for thrill-seekers is Round-up 360, Canada’s only fully inverted extreme swing ride.
+But you won’t be able to keep your eyes open for long: Before you know it, you’ll be plunging through the treetops at speeds in excess of 90 kilometres per hour.
+Boasting award-winning craftsmanship and one-of-a-kind rides and attractions for the whole family, this popular day trip from Vancouver will make you wonder why all of the amusement parks in Canada can’t be both fun and beautiful.
+The big draw for thrill-seekers is Round-up 360, Canada’s only fully-inverted extreme swing ride.
 Young kids will love the gentle Ribbit ride, where they’ll climb onto the backs of adorable bullfrogs that croak and spring into the air.
 When the afternoon heat becomes too much to bear, cool off at the Cultus Lake Waterpark next door.